Judaism and masturbation: Biblical sources

+Even among Jewish scholars and among rabbis, it is widely disputed whether the prohibition of masturbation is a biblical prohibition or a rabbinical prohibition, since it is never explicitly mentioned in the Torah.
+Many Ultra-Orthodox rabbis are afraid to publicly discuss their disagreement with the traditional interpretation about it being prohibited by the Bible.

 The halakhic prohibition on masturbation

-Traditional rabbinic sources strictly prohibit male masturbation, and even activities which can lead to sexual arousal and thus ejaculation.

-The Mishnah states that if a man frequently touches his penis with his hand (in order to check for ritually impure emission), his hand "ought to be cut off".

-The Babylonian Talmud prohibits "emitting seed in vain", a term generally (but not only) referring to masturbation:
+The Babylonian Talmud, Niddah 13a-b, is the longest and most comprehensive discussion of the topic.
+This states that if a man frequently touches his penis with his hand (in order to check for ritually impure emission), his hand "ought to be cut off".
+It prohibits "emitting seed in vain", a term generally (but not only) referring to masturbation.
 The same passage likens the act to murder and idolatry, and also prohibits a man from intentionally arousing himself:

+When examined critically, Niddah 13a-b may be separated into several strata.
+The discussion of the non-procreative emission of semen came in the redactorial strata; the tannaitic sources make no mention and only discuss arousal.

 The Shulchan Aruch and Kitzur Shulchan Aruch state that wasting sperm is considered to be a sin greater than any sin in the Torah.
-However, the Beit Shmuel commentary states that this is not literal, but rather serves to frighten man into avoiding the sin.
+The commentary Beit Shmuel states that this is not literal, but rather serves to frighten man into avoiding the sin.
+However, the Zohar cites one opinion which says that a person can never repent for wasting sperm, and another that says it requires "great/powerful repentance" (lit. "multitudinous repentance" - תשובה רבה).
 The Arizal taught that one is obligated to fast eighty-four times to repent for the discharging of semen in vain.
 The Tanya contends that, in current times, one can give to charity in place of fasting.
 Rabbi Nachman of Breslov claimed that masturbation leads to depression, and that the effects of impure ejaculation can only be nullified through the recitation of the Tikkun Haklali.

 According to Sefer haChinuch, one of the reasons for the prohibition on male homosexual sex is that sperm is destroyed for no constructive purpose.

 Female masturbation

 Female masturbation is not explicitly prohibited, but authorities such as Rabbi Moshe Feinstein consider female masturbation as necessarily involving forbidden "impure thoughts".
 However, Hida and Rabbi Tzvi Pesach Frank disagreed.
 Ben Ish Chai states that it is wrong because it creates evil forces (Kelipos).
 In any case, female masturbation does not carry the severity of male masturbation, because it does not involve the release of seed.

+Rebecca Alpert states that the traditional Jewish religious authorities did not take female masturbation seriously, considering even lesbianism to be a minor transgression.